NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 symbolically linked from here!

 > **Nextflow logs** <br>
-> If you want to view the logs you can use `nextflow log <run name>` or look in
+> If you want to view the logs you can use  `nextflow log` to show a list of all
+> executed runs, `nextflow log <run name>` to show each task that was executed
+> for that run, or look in the hidden file `.nextflow.log` for details about the
-> the hidden file `.nextflow.log`.
-They are quite detailed and can greatly
+> latest run.
+They are quite detailed and can greatly facilitate debugging your
-> facilitate debugging your workflow when you run into errors!
+> workflow when you run into errors!

 ## Re-running workflows